rspace-os/api-tutorial/README.md

 ### Creating documents

 You can create documents of different types, and add content to some or all of the fields.
-Some of the examples use JSON request bodies - files of JSON data are in  [tutorial-data/creatingDocument](this project).
+Some of the examples use JSON request bodies - files of JSON data are in  [this project](tutorial-data/creatingDocument).

 #### Creating a simple document.